brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 ## Comparison of backup options

 Below is a comprehensive comparison of popular backup solutions.
-You can filter and sort by any column to find the best option for your needs.
+Click the <i class="fas fa-filter filter-icon"></i> icon to filter any column.

 <script type="text/javascript">
 const backupProvidersData = [